 Best lead for puppies overall

-As you're teaching your puppy to walk on a lead, they may pull while walking - it's only natural and part of the learning process.
-The EZYDOG Zero Shock Dog Lead has an elasticated section of the lead that stretches when your pooch pulls which will help to absorb some of the pressure of their pulls, easing some of the discomfort for both you and your pup.
-Along with that, the handle is padded so your hand shouldn't feel as much of the strain either.
-The lead is made from a soft neoprene which is a waterproof material so the lead will be perfect for use on wet weather walks.
+As you teach your puppy to walk on a lead, they may pull while walking – it's only natural and part of the learning process.
+The EZYDOG Zero Shock Dog Lead has an elasticated section that stretches when your pooch pulls, which will help absorb some of the pressure of their pulls and ease some discomfort for you and your pup.
+Also, the handle is padded, so your hand shouldn't feel as much strain.
+The lead is made from soft neoprene, a waterproof material, so the lead will be perfect for use on wet weather walks.
 It also has reflective stitching on the side to help improve the visibility of your little fluff ball in the dark and other low-light conditions.

 Pros